vuex-asr/vuex-asr/docs/learn-by-example/namespacing.md

 ## vuex namespacing

-Since VUEX offers you an out-of-the box solution to organise your store, VuexASR follows this and enables you to namespace your store objects as well.
+Since VUEX offers you an out-of-the box solution to organise your store, vuex-asr follows this and enables you to namespace your store objects as well.

 Let's take a look at the [previous example](./aliasing.html) and extend our store with a User Module:
 ```js{5,11}